xaviervia/tessellation/README.md

 ## Credits and references

-- [Redux](http://redux.js.org/) which heavily inspired this architecture.
+- [Redux](http://redux.js.org/) which "single reducer" idea heavily inspired this architecture.
-- @joaomilho who originally gave me the idea of using [`flyd`](https://github.com/paldepind/flyd) to re implement the Redux store.
+- @joaomilho who originally gave me the idea of using [`flyd`](https://github.com/paldepind/flyd) to re implement the Redux store, and who's [Act framework](https://github.com/act-framework/act) and [Ion language](https://github.com/ion-lang/ion) motivated the wish to do more and more functional and reactive programming in JavaScript.
 - @Nevon's [demystifying Redux](https://gist.github.com/Nevon/eada09788b10b6a1a02949ec486dc3ce)
--
+- []